Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Any Forever Living products

 Don't exceed recommended doses: More is NOT better during pregnancy.
-Excessive amounts of certain nutrients can harm your baby:
+Excessive amounts of certain nutrients can harm baby:

 • Vitamin D: Very high doses (>10,000 IU daily long-term) can be problematic